Rampapam/Python/README.md

 * Instacart has a lot of products with different price tags.
 Marketing and sales want to use simpler price range groupings to help direct their efforts.
 * Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.
 * The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviours differ.
 For example:
-  * What´s the distribution among
+  * What´s the distribution among users in regard to their brand loyalty (i.e., how often do they return to Instacart)?
+  * Are there differences in ordering habits based on a customer´s loyalty status?
+  * Are there differences in ordering habits based on a customer´s region?
+  * Is there